elizabethdaly/pands-project/README.md

 ![Data overview](Overview.jpeg)

 The jumps in observation values from species to species are very obvious in this figure, apart from in the case of SepalWidth (green curve).
-For that reason, I think it would be more instuctive to analyse the observations applying to each species seperately.
+For that reason, I think it would probably be more instuctive to analyse the observations applying to each species seperately.

-### Descriptive statistics
+### Descriptive statistics of full data set

 The descriptive statistics of the full data set is as follows: